 But before we get to the good stuff (get ready for all the charts and infographics you can handle), we should all get on the same page.

-The LSAT exam has approximately 94-106 questions with each correct answer counting for one point of your raw score.
-Raw scores are equated such that the LSAT is graded on a scale from 120-180.
+The traditional LSAT test has approximately 94-106 questions, with each correct answer counting for one point of your raw score.
+From your raw scores, the LSAT is graded on a scale from 120-180.
 The average LSAT score is about 150.
-To get into a top 10 law school, you need to score above 162, and to get into a top 50 law school, you need 154 or above.
+To get into a top 14 law school, you need to score above 162, and to get into a top 50 law school, you need 154 or above.
 Starting August 2020, you will need to complete the LSAT Writing Section (administered separately from the rest of the exam) before you can see your multiple-choice scores.

 How important are LSAT scores?